MSV to Offer FREE Admission and Car Show This Saturday

 Free Admission from 10 a.m. to 5 p.m.

-Winchester, VA 7/17/19…This Saturday, July 20, the Museum of the Shenandoah Valley (MSV) will offer free admission to its seven-acre gardens, Glen Burnie House, and exhibitions from 10 a.m. until 5 p.m.
-The day will also include an antique and modified car show, children’s activities, and a trunk show of kiln-fired glass by artist Laura Unger.
+Winchester, VA 7/14/21…This Saturday, July 17, the Museum of the Shenandoah Valley (MSV) will offer free admission to its seven-acre gardens, Glen Burnie House, and exhibitions from 10 a.m. until 5 p.m.
+The day will also include an antique and modified car show, children’s activities, and food trucks.

-A popular annual event at the MSV, the antique and modified car show is coordinated by the Shenandoah Region of the Antique Automobile Club of America (SRAACA).
-Held from 10 a.m. to 2 p.m. and sponsored by Malloy Toyota, the show will take place on the lawn in front of the Glen Burnie House and in the field beside the gardens.
+A popular annual event at the MSV that is returning after a hiatus in 2020, the antique and modified car show is coordinated by the Shenandoah Region of the Antique Automobile Club of America (SRAACA).
+Held from 10 a.m. to 2 p.m. and sponsored by Safford of Winchester, the show will take place on the lawn in front of the Glen Burnie House and in the field beside the gardens.
 The display will include antique and modified cars that are at least 25 years old.
-According to SRAACA member Angie Yonally, nearly 70 cars are registered for this year’s event, including a 1931 Chevy Coach, a 1939 Packard, a 1971 MG Midget, a 1977 VW Bus, a 1984 Rolls-Royce Corniche, and a 1991 Cadillac Brougham.
+According to SRAACA member Angie Yonally, nearly 60 cars are registered for this year’s event, including a 1908 Reo Model G Runabout, a 1936 Packard, a 1948 Chevy Stylemaster, and a 1989 Ferrari 348 GTS.
+An

 A regional cultural center, the MSV is located at 901 Amherst Street in Winchester, Virginia.
-The MSV includes galleries, the Glen Burnie House, and seven acres of gardens.
+The MSV includes a galleries building that presents permanent and rotating exhibitions and includes a Museum Store, the Glen Burnie House, seven acres of formal gardens, and The Trails at the MSV, a free-admission art park open daily from 7 a.m. to dusk.
 The galleries are open year-round; the house and gardens are open April through December.
-The site is open Tuesday through Sunday.
-More details are available at www.theMSV.org or by calling 540-662-1473, ext.
+On days other than this Saturday, admission is $15 for adults and $10 for seniors and youth ages 13 to 18.
+Admission is free to MSV members and ages 12 & under.
+More details are available here or by calling 540-662-1473, ext.
 235. –END–